BaZom/VroomSniffer/README.md

 > **📝 Note: This is a hobby project created for educational and personal use only.**

-A modern, modular web scraping system designed to collect car listings from various online marketplaces, detect new listings, and send notifications via Telegram.
+A modern, service-oriented web scraping system designed to collect car listings from various online marketplaces, detect new listings, and send notifications via Telegram.
 Built with Python, Playwright, and Streamlit.

 ## ✨ Key Features

 - **🎭 Modern Web Scraping**: Playwright-based engine handles JavaScript-heavy sites
 - **🔄 Smart Deduplication**: Automatically detects and filters out duplicate listings
 - **📱 Telegram Notifications**: Get instant alerts for new car listings with rich formatting
+- **⏱️ Flexible Scheduling**: Configure custom intervals for automatic scraping
 - **🚀 Auto-Notifications**: Automatically send new listings as they're discovered
 - **🌐 Web Dashboard**: Interactive Streamlit interface with real-time monitoring
 - **⚡ CLI Interface**: Command-line tools for automation and scripting
-- **🔧 Modular Architecture**: Clean separation of concerns for easy maintenance
+- **🔧 Service-Oriented Architecture**: Clean separation of concerns with specialized services
-- **📊 Multiple Storage Options**: SQLite for development, PostgreSQL for production
+- **📊 Multiple Storage Options**: JSON-based storage with extensible service layer

 ## 🚀 Quick Start